-Reducing carbon emissions is like filling a bathtub without a drain.
-Until the tap is turned off completely the bath keeps filling.
-When the tap is turned off the bath is still full of water.
-If the tap is never turned off, or turned off too late, in time the bath overflows disastrously.
-The bath’s nearly full!
+To understand the dynamic of reducing carbon emissions, imagine a tap filling a bathtub without a drain.
+The objective is to reduce the amount of water in the tub.
+Until the tap is turned off completely, the bath keeps filling.
+When the tap is turned off, the water level stops rising, but the bath is still full of water.
+And if the tap is never turned off, or turned off too late, in time the bath overflows disastrously.

-The Australian government’s energy plan ensures the emissions tap will continue to flow.
+The Australian government’s energy plan released in September 2020 ensures the emissions tap will continue to flow.
 While economic recovery following the pandemic is an important objective, to ignore the consequences of persisting with fossil fuels is incomprehensible.

 With the enormous resources available to them through the public service, ministers ought to know all this.